 A housewife, a bachelor, or even a high-school teen may want to try out the sushi-making hobby once in a while.
+As sushi and sashimi both seem like an easy menu to make, many disregard the equipment required.
+However, that is just a wrong move.
 Starting off with the selection of a good Japanese knife will indeed, be an excellent start before kicking into the ingredient s selection process and how to season or add flavors to the mix.

 The ancient, traditional Japanese knives are also known as ‘Wa-Bochos’ which could be dated back to the era where the Japanese Samurais first appeared.
 Similar methods to make Samurai blades were actually applied to make the first versions of the Wa-Bochos and even the Japanese-style kitchens we have today.
 Plus, in the Japanese traditions when it comes to the world of culinary arts, a chef’s mastery is highly focused on the knife-work, the arts in slicing, chopping, and cutting the pieces of finest ingredients to craft delicious, rich-flavored Japanese dishes.
 As we go through the different kinds of Japanese knives, we will get to see that there are a variety of materials that were used to craft and form them.
 As they would have to be extremely sharpened to allow extremely thin and slim slicing motions, the best materials and forging methods are required to pull out the knives’ full potential as a chef’s greatest weapon.